For all systems, per-user and project-space quotas are no longer enforced. All files in /home/group will be counted against a per-group quota.

 All options can be viewed with:

-To see how the space in your home directory is being used, issue the following commands:
+The ncdu utility is useful to see how the space in your home directory is being used.
+To use ncdu in your home directory issue the following commands:

 cd module load ncdu ncdu